Pablo Picasso (Spanish, 1881–1973), Nude in an Armchair, summer 1909, oil on canvas; 36 1/4 × 28 3/4 inches. Metropolitan Museum of Art

 Pablo Picasso’s route to Cubism began with the simplification of forms inspired by African masks and ancient sculpture.
-This abstract treatment of form was joined with an approach to composition that began with Paul Cézanne, a leading Post-Impressionist.
-The painter George Braque, associated with the Fauves, was deeply interested in the work of Cézanne, who relied on pure areas of blocky color rather than clearly defined linear forms that he then organized within the canvas disregarding perspectival accuracy.
+The painter George Braque, associated with the Fauves, was deeply interested in the work of Paul Cézanne, the Post-Impressionist who relied on pure areas of blocky color rather than clearly defined linear forms that he then organized within the canvas disregarding perspectival accuracy.

 - Read another short essay that defines some key terms related to Cubism.
 Look up these terms on dictionary.com: simultaneity, conceptual and perceptional if you are unclear about their exact meaning.
 LINK: http://arthistory.about.com/od/modernarthistory/a/cubism_10one.htm

 Next, you are going to read various material relating to Cubism on the Khan Academy website, including:

 - Read ‘Picasso’s Early Work’ essay for an overview: https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/picassos-early-work

 - Read ‘Picasso, Portrait of Gertrude Stein.’
 Here is where we see the beginning of Picasso’s contribution to Cubism in how he simplifies her facial features and treats her face like a flat, two-dimensional form or a mask in some areas. https://www.khanacademy.org/humanities/art-1010/early-abstraction/cubism/a/picasso-portrait-of-gertrude-stein